Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?

-\textbf{Mingo+19} \citep{Mingo19} is a catalog of 5805 radio galaxies identified in the LOFAR Two-Metre Sky Survey DR1 \citep{Shimwell19,Williams19} that are morphologically classified as FR I, FR II, hybrid, or unresolved using an automated classification algorithm LoMorph\footnote{\href{https://github.com/bmingo/LoMorph/}{https://github.com/bmingo/LoMorph/}} (see \citealt{Mingo19} for details). \cite{Mingo19} identify `small' sources (which are the smallest identified sources) for which they can classify the morphology, but state that the classification of these sources is less reliable.
-In addition, some sources were given the additional morphological classification of wide-angle tail (WAT) or narrow-angle tail (NAT).
+\textit{Mingo+19} \citep{Mingo19} is a catalog of 5805 radio galaxies identified in the Low Frequency Array Two-Metre Sky Survey Data Release 1 \citep[DR1;][]{Shimwell19,Williams19} that are morphologically classified as FR I, FR II, hybrid, or unresolved using an automated classification algorithm LoMorph\footnote{\href{https://github.com/bmingo/LoMorph/}{https://github.com/bmingo/LoMorph/}} (see \citealt{Mingo19} for details). \cite{Mingo19} identify ``small'' sources (which are the smallest identified sources) for which they can classify the morphology, but state that the classification of these sources is less reliable.
+In addition, some sources were given the additional morphological classification of wide-angle tail or narrow-angle tail.
 In order to obtain redshifts for these sources, we cross-matched the \cite{Mingo19} sample with the photometric redshifts for the entire DR1 catalog from \cite{Duncan19} using the \verb|Source_name| in \verb|topcat|.
-We restrict the Mingo+19 sample used in this work to those that are classified (i.e., we removed those with `Indeterminate' = True).
-We removed those with `Small' = True for the FR final catalog as they do not have a reliable FR classification due to their small extent (see \S\ref{sect:hid_fr}), but we leave these sources in for the extent catalog (see \S\ref{sect:hid_ext}).
+We restricted the Mingo+19 sample used in this work to those that are classified (i.e., we removed those with `Indeterminate' = True).
+We removed those with `Small' = True for the FR final catalog as they do not have a reliable FR classification due to their small extent (see Sect. \ref{sect:hid_fr}), but we leave these sources in for the extent catalog (see Sect. \ref{sect:hid_ext}).

-Miraghaei+17 \citep{Miraghaei17} is a sample of $\sim$1300 1.4-GHz-selected extended radio sources from \cite{Best12} that were visually classified primarily as FR I, FR II, hybrid, or unclassified using FIRST and NVSS images.
-We refer to this sample as \textbf{Miraghaei+17\_FR}.
-We restrict the Miraghaei+17\_FR sample used in this work to those that have a morphologicial classification (`FRclass' < 400, where 400 is the morphological code).
+\textit{Miraghaei+17} \citep{Miraghaei17} is a sample of $\sim$1300 1.4-GHz-selected extended radio sources from \cite{Best12} that were visually classified primarily as FR I, FR II, hybrid, or unclassified using FIRST and NVSS images.
+We refer to this sample as \textit{Miraghaei+17\_FR}.
+We restricted the Miraghaei+17\_FR sample used in this work to those that have a morphological classification (``FRclass'' < 400, where 400 is the morphological code).
 In addition, \cite{Miraghaei17} identified a sample of compact radio sources that correspond to those sources identified as single-component FIRST sources by \cite{Best12} (see \citealt{Miraghaei17} for details).
-From the combined sample of both extended and compact sources, 245 had HERG/LERG classifications (Table 4 in \citealt{Miraghaei17}) and we refer to this sample as \textbf{Miraghaei+17\_FR\_HL}.
+From the combined sample of both extended and compact sources, 245 had HERG or LERG classifications (Table 4 in \citealt{Miraghaei17}), and we refer to this sample as \textit{Miraghaei+17\_FR\_HL}.